WHAT IS JUVENILE IDIOPATHIC ARTHRITIS?

 Arthritis is often associated with older people but it can also affect children.
-Juvenile Idiopathic Arthritis (JIA) is defined as long-term (chronic) arthritis in one or more joints that begins before the age of 16 and lasts at least six weeks.
-It is thought that JIA affects around one in 1000 children in New Zealand.
+Juvenile Idiopathic Arthritis (JIA) is defined as long-term (chronic) arthritis in one or more joints that begins before the age of 16 and lasts at least 6 weeks.
+It is not known exactly how many children are affected by JIA in New Zealand.
 Children with JIA can experience pain, tiredness and difficulty in getting around.
 It is not known what causes JIA.
 In fact, the word idiopathic in the name actually means ‘of unknown origin’.
 Research suggests that some genes and environmental triggers, such as infection, may play a role in its development.
 JIA is not considered hereditary and rarely runs in families.

 There are different types of JIA, two examples are systemic and polyarticular.
 Children who have systemic arthritis may experience fevers and rashes.
 This means they often have time off from school, which can lead to feeling isolated.
 Children who have polyarticular JIA have arthritis that affects five or more joints.
 Sometimes the neck, jaw joints and small joints in the hands and feet are affected.

 If JIA is left untreated, or treatment fails to reduce symptoms, complications can occur.
 These can include growth problems, holes in the bones (erosions) and weak bones (osteopenia).
 The good news is that when JIA is correctly treated, most children will not experience complications, and some will outgrow their arthritis as they mature.